tue-ropod/ropod-project-software/tutorial1/README.md

     rosrun ed_gui_server ed_rviz_publisher

-Now start RViz, and listen to the Marker topic '/ed/rviz'.
+Now start RViz, and listen to the Marker topic `/ed/rviz`.
 You should see two blocks appearing: the blocks you specified in the configuration file.
-Or use the rviz_plugin from the ed_rviz_plugins package to visualize.
+Or use the rviz_plugin from the `ed_rviz_plugins` package to visualize.

-You can also use the rviz plugin: Start rviz and add the ed_rviz_plugins/WorldModel display.
-Configure the service for querying the meshes and the ED entities topic, e.g. /ed/gui/entities and /ed/gui/query_meshes
+You can also use the rviz plugin: Start rviz and add the `ed_rviz_plugins/WorldModel` display.
+Configure the service for querying the meshes and the ED entities topic, e.g. `/ed/gui/entities` and `/ed/gui/query_meshes`.